travelping/ergw/doc/walkthrough-saegw.md

     sudo ss -aunp \( sport = 2123 or sport = 8805 \)

-Check that the VPP gtpdp setup is working, on the vpp cli
+Check that the VPP gtp-up setup is working, on the vpp cli

-    show gtpdp nwi
+    show gtp-up nwi

 After a GTP session has been created, on the vpp cli list all sessions

-    show gtpdp session
+    show gtp-up session

 Sending GTP Requests Manually
 -----------------------------